-Esmeralda Ortiz is community relations director for the Center on Communities and Education (CCE) at SMU.
+Esmeralda Ortiz is community relations director for the Budd Center for Involving Communities in Education at SMU.
 She has played a central role in creating and managing The School Zone, a multi-partner intervention tailored to high-need students from economically disadvantaged families.

 Housed within SMU’s Annette Caldwell Simmons School of Education and Human Development, the program’s goal is to ensure that children of all ages in West Dallas have access to high quality learning opportunities and community resources, increasing the likelihood that they will graduate from high school ready for college and career.